soapbox-pub/rebased/docs/API/admin_api.md

 ### Get list of merged default settings with saved in database.

+*If `need_reboot` flag exists in response, instance must be restarted, so reboot time settings can take effect.*

 **Only works when configuration from database is enabled.**

 - Params: